 Where did the world wide web come from, and, in the age of hyper-information, why can people still not agree on basic facts?
 Is climate change real?
 What lies behind the ascents of Presidents Putin, Xi, and Trump?
 Why do we keep getting pummeled by infectious diseases and financial crises?

-The chapter opens with the development of internet technology, from the world wide web to mobile big data.
+Section II opens this chapter with the development of internet technology, from the world wide web to mobile big data.
 Web technology is arguably the single most important development in this chapter, as cyberspace creates a whole new environment for human interaction.
 Networking has transformed the lives of individuals, global institutions, and all echelons of relationships in between.

-From there, the discussion turns to geopolitics.
-The political world map has undergone a tectonic shift, from the bipolar US / USSR tension to a four-quartered world influenced chiefly by the US, EU, Russia, and China.
+From there, Section III turns to geopolitics.
+The political world map has been redrawn from the US / USSR dipole to a four-quartered world influenced chiefly by the US, EU, Russia, and China.
 The Islamic world continues to command global attention as one of the least stable regions.
 In this century, it has been the site of populist revolutions and the endless War on Terror.
-Financial crises have swept the globe with unprecedented regularity in the last few decades.
-Global warming has recently become a hot topic in international discourse.
 Whatever you believe about climate change, you can’t deny that the debate looms large.
-This chapter will explore the causes and effects of these world headlines.

 Facebook comments preferred; negative anonymous comments will not display.
 Please read this page / post fully before commenting, thanks!